Lebanese mafia: Germany

 In analogy with Australia, Lebanese organised crime also came to Germany following the Lebanese Civil War.
 A large number of former Lebanese citizens immigrated to several major German cities under political asylum and refugee status.
 Compared to the Lebanese population in Australia, a much larger number of Lebanese people are in Germany and have traditionally settled in large numbers in Lebanese regions such as Tripoli, the Beqaa Valley and Beirut where they have integral part of the country's Sunni community.
 Under a large number of refugees, there were also several extended clans that already in Lebanon were deeply entrenched in organized crime.
 In Germany, these clans mostly settled in Berlin, Bremen and Essen where they became involved in narcotics trafficking, weapons trafficking, extortion, prostitution, illegal gambling, car theft, money laundering and armed robbery.
 Some of the more notorious Lebanese mafia families include the infamous el-koura Younes Clan, the Al-Qulaytat Tribe from Marwahin and Yarine, Shams Clan the Al Zein Clan and the Miri Clan from Bremen.
 These criminal organizations are mostly based around extended criminal clans.

 Tri-Border Area

-The Triple Frontier, a tri-border area along the junction of Paraguay, Argentina, and Brazil, is often used by Lebanese groups connected to political parties but also by Lebanese Shia terrorist group Hezbollah and Lebanese Mafia groups as a heaven for smuggling and money laundering.
+The Triple Frontier, a tri-border area along the junction of Paraguay, Argentina, and Brazil, is often used by Lebanese groups connected to political parties but also by Lebanese Shia militant group Hezbollah and Lebanese Mafia groups as a haven for smuggling and money laundering.